 - Also, see a letter from the author of AB 2398 regarding the definition of "carpet".

 - “Department” means the Department of Resources Recycling and Recovery (CalRecycle).

 - "CARE" means Carpet America Recovery Effort, a third-party nonprofit carpet stewardship organization.

-Stewardship Plans: The stewardship plan plays a very important role in the program because it defines a program that is in compliance with the law and communicates a course of action to stakeholders and the public.
+Stewardship Plans: The stewardship plan plays a very important role in the program because it describes key elements of a program and communicates a course of action to stakeholders and the public.
 CalRecycle-approved plans will be posted at this website, along with ensuing annual reports.
 Plans must include information on:

-- How the plan will achieve the purpose.
+- How the plan will achieve the purpose of the law.

-- How the plan is consistent with the state’s sold waste management hierarchy.
+- Measures that will enable management of carpet in a manner consistent with the state’s sold waste management hierarchy.